Guide to the Franklin Simpson Hickman papers, 1930-1964

 - Photograph Collection.
 (Duke University Archives.)

-[Identification of item], Franklin Simpson Hickman papers, University Archives, Duke University.
+[Identification of item], Franklin Simpson Hickman Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Franklin Simpson Hickman papers were received by the University Archives as a gift in 1974.